 We use chia seeds, flax meal, bananas and Namaste Egg-Replacer depending on the texture of the product we are making (Namaste Egg-Replacer is best for cookies).

 Namaste Egg-Replacer is 100% egg-free and contains no animal protein.
-It is made of tapioca starch, arrowroot powder, citrus fiber, cream of tatar and sodium bicarbonate.
-What other ingredients do you use?
+It is made of tapioca starch, arrowroot powder, citrus fiber, cream of tartar and sodium bicarbonate.

 Cashew Butter & Almond Butter